danaesavi/danaesavi.github.io/_pages/about.md

 __News__
+- <span style="color:gray;">Aug 2026</span>
+    - Started a new position as a Postdoctoral Researcher at CAISA, University of Copenhagen.
+Excited to continue my research on vision-language models with a focus on trustworthiness and safety.
-- <span style="color:gray;">Apr 2026</span>
+- <span style="color:gray;">Jul 2026</span>
-    - Our new pre-print [Reasoning Dynamics and the Limits of Monitoring Modality Reliance in Vision-Language Models](https://arxiv.org/pdf/2604.14888) is out!
-We analyze the behavior of 18 vision-language models by tracking their reasoning step-by-step through Chain-of-Thought (CoT).
-We find that CoT provides only a partial view of how models integrate and rely on different modalities.
+    - Our paper [Reasoning Dynamics and the Limits of Monitoring Modality Reliance in Vision-Language Models](https://arxiv.org/pdf/2604.14888) has been accepted to appear at **COLM 2026** 🥳 See you in San Francisco!
-- <span style="color:gray;">Mar 2026</span>
-    - I joined the [PI Program AI & Society](https://www.aicentre.dk/p1-programs/ai-society) and I will present our work [MuSeD: A Multimodal Spanish Dataset for Sexism Detection in Social Media Videos](https://openreview.net/pdf?id=eSAv7GKVFt) at the inaugural event in Copenhagen!
-    - Our paper [Movie Facts and Fibs (MF): A Benchmark for Long Movie Understanding](https://arxiv.org/abs/2506.06275) has been accepted at [ICLR 2026 Workshop on Multimodal Intelligence](https://mmintelligence.github.io/).
-- <span style="color:gray;">Feb 2026</span> Our new pre-print is out!
-[Beyond Binary Classification: Detecting Fine-Grained Sexism in Social Media Videos](https://arxiv.org/abs/2602.15757)
+    - 🎉 Our work, [Beyond Binary Classification: Detecting Fine-Grained Sexism in Social Media Videos](https://direct.mit.edu/coli/article/doi/10.1162/COLI.a.646/137894/Beyond-Binary-Classification-Detecting-Fine), has been published in **Computational Linguistics**.
-- <span style="color:gray;">Dec 2025</span>
-  - I will give a talk on Visual Language Models and its applications to social good at IIMAS-UNAM and ITAM Universities in Mexico City.
-  - I will be attending NeurIPS in Mexico city!
-I am co-organizing The SomosNLP Social and I will present our recent work, ImageChain, at the LatinX in AI Workshop.
-- <span style="color:gray;">Nov 2025</span>
-  - 1 paper accepted to appear in WACV!
-[ImageChain: Advancing Sequential Image-to-Text Reasoning in Multimodal Large Language Models](https://openaccess.thecvf.com/content/WACV2026/papers/Villegas_ImageChain_Advancing_Sequential_Image-to-Text_Reasoning_in_Multimodal_Large_Language_Models_WACV_2026_paper.pdf)
-  - Our paper [Evaluation Reporting in AI Model Releases should be Standardized](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5444574) was accepted in EurIPS 2025 Workshop on The Science of Benchmarking and Evaluating AI.

 [More](https://danaesavi.github.io/cv/)